Skip to main content

 My boss did have me attend that final meeting with Mr. Mac as I was the single person in the room who really knew what was in the list.
 I was also cautioned to not speak to or directly look at Mr. Mac.
 The only questions that were asked: Does this do the job and is this full ask.

 Now if Mr. Tesla asked me to explain my job or get fired, I would have to answer that my job was to create paper that no upper management looked at and was merely there for show.
 Guess we know what would happen to me.
 We did get the full authorization, but it was an important lesson for me.
-No one asked just what the St Louis process was -- my boss told me what he wanted in very package, and I complied.
+No one asked just what the St Louis process was -- my boss told me what he wanted in every package, and I complied.
 He was guessing!

-As brilliant as the two-billionaire genius's proport to be, are they really that smart.
+As brilliant as the two-billionaire genius's purport to be, are they really that smart.
 Slash and burn works in the very short run but in time it fails.
 We already see critical employees were simply fired without understanding their real jobs.
 Food safety and nuclear weapons tracking are no brainers.

 I saw some interesting applications of US Aid to foreign countries.
 In 1965 when I was in South Vietnam the aid agency supplied gasoline powered water pumps to small villages to provide a source of clean drinking water.
 In short order the wells were turned into carwashes and hooker hangs out.
-A lot of military vehicles would get the mud washed off their deuce and a half truck while enjoying a short sojourn with the ladies of the night who also worked the day shift.
+A lot of military vehicle drivers would get the mud washed off their deuce and a half truck while enjoying a short sojourn with the ladies of the night who also worked the day shift.
 The advertising signs were pure entrepreneur and read: Washie your Motah car, Quick, Clean, Safe and Sure!

 The above radio is a Xiegu 6100, and I had a chance to work a station running this QRP radio yesterday.
 It was real DX on 20M (about 500 feet way).
 I have a neighbor who is a ham, and he got one of these jewels.
 He was testing out a new station configuration -- bicycle mobile.
 Yes, he fitted this station on to the bicycle handlebars and the whip, a ham stick was fitted behind the seat on a small platform.
 It sounded great and with summer coming he is looking for a twofer with ham radio and a cardio workout.
 This radio can be found for under $500.
 This would be on a consider list for me if I was looking at a functional portable rig.